 The 2014 Oregon Sustainability Awards will be presented by the Oregon Sustainability Board and Business Oregon at the Northwest Environmental Conference on December 10, 2014, in Portland.

 Any private, public or non-profit organization is eligible to apply.
 Awards will be given based on merit, but organizations may be grouped by size and/or type in order to make comparing applicants more efficient and appropriate.
 Winners will show a commitment to sustainability that goes beyond compliance with regulatory requirements.
 Winners will be innovators in their fields and show that becoming more sustainable is not in conflict with achieving the organization's core mission, whatever that may be.

 A review panel will perform an initial review of applications received and will decide if further information is required of any applicants.
 If more information is needed, applicants will be contacted by Business Oregon.
 If not, the review panel will make recommendations to the Sustainability Board.
 The board will review the applications and recommendations and make a final decision on awardees.
 Business Oregon will then contact all applicants to inform them of the decision on their applications.
-The review process should take approximately two months.
+The review process should take approximately three months.
 Business Oregon will contact applicants after the review process is completed.
-Applicants should expect a response approximately two months after the application deadline.
+Applicants should expect a response approximately three months after the application deadline.